AriFordsham/GHCWiki/commentary/abbreviations.md

+# GHC Source Code Abbreviations

 Certain abbreviations are used pervasively throughout the GHC source code.
-A few, like "Tc", are easy to figure out.
-Others, like "Occ", are more challenging (in case you were wondering, none of GHC's code is [ Occult](http://en.wikipedia.org/wiki/Occult), except perhaps in the Latin sense)
+This page gives a partial list of them and their expansion:

 See also: [ A similar list on the GHC Users' wiki](http://www.haskell.org/haskellwiki/GHC/List_of_abbreviations).